Classic Japanese Oyakodon (親子丼) – Chicken and Egg Rice Bowl

 Instructions

-1. In a pan over medium heat, mix the dashi, soy sauce, mirin, and sugar.
+1. In a medium-sized pan over medium heat, add the dashi (instructions below), soy sauce, mirin, and sugar.

-3. Add the chicken pieces and cook until the chicken is cooked, about 6-8 minutes.
-Be sure to flip the chicken halfway through.
+2. Add the sliced onions and diced chicken pieces.
+Cook until the chicken is cooked all the way through, about 6-8 minutes.
+Flip the chicken halfway through.

-4. Reduce the heat to low.
-Pour the beaten eggs evenly over the chicken and onions.
-Cover the pan and let it cook for about 1-2 minutes, or until the eggs are just set but still slightly runny.
+3. Reduce the heat to low.
+Pour a little more than 1/2 of the beaten eggs evenly over the chicken and onions, away from the edges of the pan.
+Cover the pan with a lid and let it cook for about 1-2 minutes, or until the eggs are just set but still slightly runny.
+Pour the remaining eggs around the edges and cook for 30 seconds.

 • Prep Time: 5 minutes